Demo request context workflow

-Use Lemma when a static demo form is either too short to help sales or too long for the buyer to finish.
-Capture the request, ask adaptive follow-up questions by voice, and give the team a useful sales brief.
+Use Lemma when a demo request needs more context before sales acts.
+Capture the signal, ask follow-up questions by voice, and give the team a useful buyer brief.

-Lemma lets a buyer answer by voice, then asks useful follow-up questions about why now, the current workflow, urgency, constraints, and what would make the call useful.
+Lemma lets a buyer answer by voice, then asks what changed and what would make the call useful.

-Start with a light form.
-Let the conversation do the qualifying.
+Start with the signal.
+Let the conversation find the context.

-Keep the fixed fields to the essentials: name, email, company, role, and preferred next step.
-Use voice follow-up for the context that depends on what the buyer says first.
+Keep the first step lightweight.
+Use adaptive follow-up for the context that depends on what the buyer says first.

 1